A topic from the subject of Biochemistry in Chemistry.

 Significance

-• Provides the primary energy source for all living organisms.
+• Provides the primary energy source for most living organisms.

 • Generates oxygen for respiration, creating the atmosphere we breathe.